mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 ##### Alignment period

 The `Alignment Period` groups a metric by time if an aggregation is chosen.
-The default is to use the GCP Google Cloud Monitoring default groupings (which allows you to compare graphs in Grafana with graphs in the Google Cloud Monitoring UI).
+The default is to use the GCP Google Cloud Monitoring default groupings (which allows you to compare graphs in Mosaicoo with graphs in the Google Cloud Monitoring UI).
 The option is called `cloud monitoring auto` and the defaults are:

 - 1m for time ranges < 23 hours